Sen. Menendez charged with receiving gifts from Qatar in new allegations in corruption scheme | KRDO

 By Kara Scannell, CNN

-(CNN) — Federal prosecutors allege Sen. Bob Menendez accepted race car tickets and other gifts from Qatar as part of a yearslong corruption scheme, making the Gulf nation the second foreign country the New Jersey Democrat is accused of helping while in office.
+(CNN) — Federal prosecutors allege Sen. Bob Menendez accepted race car tickets and other gifts from Qatar as part of a yearslong corruption scheme, with the Gulf nation joining Egypt as another foreign country the New Jersey Democrat is accused of helping while in office.

-In a superseding indictment made public Tuesday, prosecutors also allege Menendez’s bribery and extortion scheme continued into 2023, a year longer than initially alleged.
+Prosecutors allege in the superseding indictment that Menendez’s bribery and extortion scheme continued into 2023, a year longer than initially alleged.
+The new indictment, made public Tuesday, amends and replaces the original indictment, listing the formal charges against a defendant.

 Among the new allegations, according to the indictment, is that Menendez accepted payments from one of his co-conspirators, New Jersey real estate developer Fred Daibes, in exchange for using his influence to help Daibes obtain millions of dollars from an investment fund tied to Qatar.
 The senator, prosecutors allege, additionally took steps to help Qatar.